outfox/godot.berlin/content/meetups/stammtisch/2025-03-28.md

 {{< timeline >}}

 {{< timelineItem icon="godot" header="Hello Godot!" badge="19:00" >}}
-Say hello, find a chair, and get comfortable!
+Come in, find a chair, and get comfortable!
 You can get a drink and a snack from the donation-funded fridge (usually around EUR 1,-) Also, if you are new or would like some guidance, let us know and we help you get settled in!
 {{< /timelineItem >}}